gjolly/gjolly.github.io/content/blog/ubuntu-mirror.md

 100 2083k  100 2083k    0     0  14.0M      0 --:--:-- --:--:-- --:--:-- 14.1M
 ```

 Yay!
-Now that it's in the cache, we are twice as fast as my regional mirror.
+Now that it's in the cache, we are twice as fast as the official archive.

 Let's do that but with a bigger package, for example `linux-modules-extra-6.14.0-22-generic_6.14.0-22.22~24.04.1_amd64.deb` which is `114MB` big: